Yes, Q-learning Helps Offline In-Context RL: Experimental Results

 Thus far, our experiments have focused on discrete environments, which offer a controlled setting to analyze the behavior of RL-based ICRL methods.
 However, many real-world applications -- ranging from robotics and autonomous driving to control tasks -- operate in continuous state and action spaces.
 In this subsection, we extend our experimental analysis to continuous environments to determine how explicit RL objective optimization performs when faced with the additional challenges posed by infinite state and action spaces.
 This exploration aims to bridge the gap between our current discrete experiments and the demands of real-world applications, ultimately paving the way for broader adoption and further refinement of offline ICRL methods.

 In \Cref{fig:continuous_expertise}, we present performance profiles for AD, the online RL method TD3 \citep{fujimoto2018addressing}, its lightweight offline RL counterpart TD3+BC \citep{fujimoto2021minimalist} and IQL.
 Consistent with our findings in \Cref{discrete-expertise}, the offline RL approaches (TD3+BC and IQL) significantly outperform AD across most setups, with AD matching performance only on \texttt{late} (near-expert behavior) datasets.
 IQL performs slightly worse than TD3+BC on average.
-Notably, a key difference emerges between continuous and discrete environments: the online RL method (TD3) demonstrates lower performance than AD in continuous domains, likely due to the more severe challenges posed by out-of-distribution states and actions.
+Notably, a key difference emerges between continuous and discrete environments: the online RL method (TD3) demonstrates lower performance than AD in continuous domains.
+A plausible explanation is that all methods here are trained from fixed offline data, and TD3 lacks offline-specific regularization, so it is more prone to drift toward OOD actions/states at deployment; TD3+BC and IQL explicitly constrain this behavior.
+In smaller discrete domains, coverage is less severe and this gap is weaker.
 These results underscore not only that ICRL methods that incorporate offline RL components achieve better performance, but also highlight the critical importance of the offline component in continuous settings.
 See \Cref{app:additional_plots_metrics} and \Cref{app:tables} for more results and metrics.